Food at Burning Man

-We start with at least two coolers always, regardless of how much food we are bringing, because we divide our food into “the first half” of the Burn and “the second half” of the Burn piles.
+We start with at least two coolers, regardless of how much food we are bringing, because we divide our food into “the first half” of the Burn and “the second half” of the Burn piles.
 The second half food goes into a cooler, which is firmly sealed and not opened until mid-week at Burning Man.

 Both coolers are packed with very similar techniques:

-The week before leaving freeze ice in freezer safe zip lock bags, using different sizes ranging from one gallon to one gallon.
+The week before leaving freeze ice in freezer safe zip lock bags, using different sizes ranging from one quart to one gallon.
 We freeze them flat so each bag is only about 1 or 1.5 inches high when frozen.
 Double bag each one to avoid leaks.